 Registration: Early in Term 1 for Learn To Row or anytime up until trials in mid Term 3

 Trials: Trials are held in Term 3, Week 4 for selection into the competitive squad.
-Crew selections are ongoing until March, when final crews are selected for the Maadi Cup (new Zealand Secondary Schools Championships).
+Crew selections are ongoing until March, when final crews are selected for the Maadi Cup (New Zealand Secondary Schools Championships).

 The Master in Charge of Rowing is Mr Lowe.
 Students are able to speak to him in the Sports Centre during the School day or contact him via email.
+The Manager of Rowing is Ms Gaspar – contact her via email.